Voter Information for McDonough County, Illinois:*

 To vote in the State of Illinois:

-- You must be 17 years old before or on the date of the Primary Election
+- Be 17 years old before or on the date of the Primary Election

-- You must turn 18 on or before the General Election.
+- Turn 18 on or before the General Election.

-- You must live in your election community at least 30 days prior to election day (Note: WIU students may register and vote in McDonough County.)
+- Live in your election community at least 30 days prior to election day (Note: WIU students may register and vote in McDonough County.)

 - If you register in-person you may do so at the McDonough County Clerk’s Office, at: